abudaan/vega-multi-view/README.md

     spec1: ../specs/spec1.yaml,
     spec2: [../specs/spec2.vg.json, ../conf/spec2.yaml]

+# Add styling that applies to all views and / or containing elements
+# of the views.
+You can add the URI of an external css file or inline
+# the styling as text.
+If you set values for both url and css, the
+# value set for css will prevail.
+# The setting addToHead defaults to false, if you set it to
+# true the styling will be added to the head of the page before the
+# Vega view gets rendered.
+If you set it to false, you can bundle all
+# styles on the server before sending to the client.
+styling:
+    url: string
+    css: 'div {color: red}'
+    addToHead: false
+    overwrite: true
 ```

 Note that only the `specs` entry is mandatory.
 That is, you can leave it out but then nothing will be rendered.